GSE Instructor Handbook: Course Delivery, Logistics, and Support

 Electronic reserve.
 For GSE adjunct faculty, please contact Alan Nguyen at firstname.lastname@example.org with a list of the materials you would like put on electronic reserves in the Millar Library.
 He will create an electronic reading packet.
 (If the PSU Library owns the materials or a subscription to the particular journal, they can put the materials available on electronic reserve.)

 Reading packets.
-Go to the Portland State University Bookstore or to Clean Copy (SW Broadway and Mill) to have a packet developed that will include copyright permission.
+Go to the Portland State University Bookstore or to Clean Copy (SW 6th and Clay) to have a packet developed that will include copyright permission.
 They request that packets are ordered at least six weeks in advance of student purchase, and they will obtain the necessary copyright clearances.

 Also be familiar with PSU's Copyrighted Print-Media Materials Use Policy

 Photocopying handouts for instructional use is a courtesy that the GSE is able to offer on a limited basis.
 Copy machines are available on every floor.
 You will need to get a code from the appropriate department assistant.
 Copies can also be submitted to the department assistant in advance (at least one full day) for duplication.
 Most departments will have a request form to fill out for photocopying requests.

 All classrooms on campus are high-tech, including a computer console, monitor, overhead projector, screen, speakers, and a document camera (in most rooms).
 Classrooms in the Graduate School of Education are mostly mid-tech and are equipped with an overhead projector, screen, speakers, and a laptop plug-in.
 There are also three high-tech classrooms in the GSE (212, 408, and 414) that have a computer console in the room.
 If you would like training on any of the equipment before your first class, please contact Mark Walker (email@example.com or 503-725-8280).